Tampa Bay Buccaneers: 1977–1991

 After only one season, the original orange numerals (with red outline) for the white "away" jerseys were reversed.
 For 1977 and beyond, the white jerseys were revised to have red numerals with an orange outline.
 The color swap provided better visibility, especially for television coverage purposes.
 The striped socks were dropped.

 During the 1985 season, the team wore a special patch marking their tenth season.
-In 1989, 1990, and 1991, the Buccaneers elected to wear white at home to accommodate Vinny Testaverde's color blindness.
-Testaverde had bad performances in the darker (orange) uniforms and persuaded head coach Ray Perkins to change the team's home uniform to white.
+In 1989, 1990, and 1991, the Buccaneers elected to wear white at home in an attempt to accommodate quarterback Vinny Testaverde's color blindness.
+In 1988, Testaverde had thrown a post-merger NFL-record 35 interceptions, which some attributed to the darker (orange) jerseys.
+During the offseason, head coach Ray Perkins made the decision to switch to the all-white uniforms, citing his quarterback's vision issues, but also taking into account the heat, and claimed that players look "bigger" when wearing white.

 Beloit College, located in Beloit, Wisconsin, received a notice from the Tampa Bay Buccaneers of the college's illegitimate use of their mascot.
 Beloit College's buccaneer is the mirror image of the Tampa Bay buccaneer, with the creamsicle colors replaced with Beloit's school colors.
 Athletic Director Ed DeGeorge said Beloit's Buccaneers have used the logo since the early 1980s, when he chose it from a book while ordering decals for the football team's helmets.
 The NFL's Buccaneers joined the league in 1976.
 However, the Buccaneers withdrew their claim against Beloit College because of the independent decision to redesign the logo.